engineering-collaboration/book/docs/book/anatomy-of-a-software-company/team-interactions.md

 ## Putting it all together

 Combining the practices of [autonomous vertical teams](./autonomous-team-structure.md), [internal supporting teams](internal-supporting-teams.md), and the team interactions discussed within this chapter, we start visualizing our team structure.
-When designing team boundaries and interaction modes, we commit to the *Inverse Conway Maneuver* to map our communication channels to our software architecture.
+When designing team boundaries and interaction modes, we commit to the *Inverse Conway Maneuver* and map our communication channels to our software architecture.
 The following picture showcases an academic slice of a larger company.
-It presents our teams and interactions for educational purposes solely.

 [![Team Topology](../../assets/images/book/anatomy-of-a-software-company/team-topology.webp)](../../assets/images/book/anatomy-of-a-software-company/team-topology.png)